Do Your Employee Engagement Strategies Include Gamification of the Workplace?

-For managers and business owners, keeping your workforce engaged and optimistic may be more difficult than ever.
+For managers and business owners, coming up with employee engagement strategies may be more difficult than ever.
 And where your bottom line is concerned—that is a major problem.
 Happy, engaged employees are productive employees, ultimately bolstering the success of a business.

 It has been proven that without a widespread employee engagement strategy, businesses won’t thrive.
 Even before COVID-19, research showed that 70% of business transformation efforts failed due to lack of employee engagement.
 (Forbes.com) In an era where change and evolution in the digital landscape is happening at breakneck speeds, it is more important than ever that businesses find ways to engage employees and promote a culture of motivation, satisfaction and positivity.

 How, then, do we keep remote and displaced employees engaged in their roles, and invested in the companies they work for?
 With everything that has been thrown our way in 2020, employee motivation has taken on a whole new dimension.

-In an effort to boost morale and employee motivation, companies across the globe are looking for creative ways to keep their workforce engaged.
+In an effort to boost morale and employee engagement and motivation, companies across the globe are looking for creative ways to keep their workforce engaged.
 This is where gamification software comes in.
 Don’t be fooled here– gamification is NOT turning work into a game.
 Rather, it is the process of utilizing game-based elements like scoring, rewards and competition to encourage employees to actively engage in their work.